 Transsexual (also Female to Male, Male to Female, Pre-Operative, Post-Operative, Non-Operative): A person who, through experiencing an intense, long-term discomfort resulting from feeling the inappropriateness of their assigned gender at birth and discomfort of their body, adapts their gender role and body to reflect and be congruent with their gender identity.
 Includes: cross-dressing, synthesized sex hormones, surgery and other body modification.

-Pre-Operative (Pre-Op): Those who have not yet had SRS but are planning to.
+Pre-Operative (Pre-Op): Those who have not yet had gender confirming surgery but are planning to.

-Non-Operative (Non-Op): Those who, for a variety of reasons (not enough money, fear of risks, or simply no desire), do not have SRS.
+Non-Operative (Non-Op): Those who, for a variety of reasons (not enough money, fear of risks, or simply no desire), do not have gender confirming surgery.

 *Note: Many people in the transsexual community prefer to have privacy in regards to their operative status.